 Goodness, am I not the worst blogger ever?
 My apologies to all of my loyal readers; last week was quite a monumental week.
 As I have mentioned a few times before, The CAD Geek is something I do in my free time.
 Consequently the time I would have otherwise spent blogging, was spent putting a contract on a house.
 That’s right, I am about to enter the world of being a first-time homeowner.
 As I am sure many can appreciate, it’s both exciting, and a little scary!
 Anyone wishing to make a donation to the “Donnie Gladfelter Home Ownership Foundation” is welcome to.
 For anyone interested in contributing, I accept all major credit cards through PayPal.
 Sorry donations are not tax deductible, but they will allow me to blog from the comfort of a couch, not my floor ;-).

 Nonetheless, after going all last week without blogging, I am back with a post to introduce the all-new Action Recorder inside AutoCAD 2009.
 Looking through my e-mail archive, I can’t tell you how many e-mails I have received from readers such as yourself asking about script files.
-Personally, I have always liked SCRIPT files because they are relatively easy to learn, and even easier to use.
-Even still, SCRIPT files intimidated many, and proved elusive to many CAD Users.
+Personally, I have always liked SCRIPT files because they are relatively easy to learn and even easier to use.
+Even still, SCRIPT files intimidated many and proved elusive to many CAD Users.

 AutoCAD 2009 sets out to fix that with a new feature Autodesk calls the Action Recorder.
 The best way I can think to describe the Action Recorder, is a tool which provides a user interface for creating SCRIPT files.
 With the Action Recorder, anyone who can type commands and/or click toolbar buttons (oops Ribbon Tools) can create a macro within minutes.
-After using the tool myself, I was quite impressed at how intuitive the tool was.
-Even still, the Action Recorder does offer some more advanced options, further accentuating the tools strengths.
+After using the tool myself, I was quite impressed with how intuitive the tool was.
+Even still, the Action Recorder does offer some more advanced options, further accentuating the tool’s strengths.
 I’ve recorded a quick video to introduce how to use the Action Recorder within AutoCAD 2009: